-The New Rational Manager: An Updated Edition for a New World is the latest edition of the management classic, The Rational Manager, written by Dr. Charles H. Kepner and Dr. Benjamin B. Tregoe.
+This is the latest edition of the management classic, The Rational Manager, written by Dr. Charles H. Kepner and Dr. Benjamin B. Tregoe.
 The original book and its successor have been read by over a million managers and workers around the world.